ECE3400Team19/ECE3400Team19.github.io/Lab3/lab3.md

 ## Radio Communication

+The structure we devised to store the information about the maze was as follows:

 - store maze info in 81 long (9x9) byte array of Square data struct
 - each square contains 8 bits of information packed into a struct
   - 4 bits (1 for each wall)